Why Employee Value Proposition Matters

 What’s more, your values must be shared and reinforced by everyone in the organisation.
 Everyone needs to know what the company stands for and what it values.

 Next, find out where your values are coming from.
-Look at who is most likely to share the values you are trying to instil.
+Look at who will most likely share the values you are trying to instil.
 What kinds of people are you hiring?
 Who is the person who is most likely to align with the values you are seeking?

 After identifying your values, make sure your leadership is reinforcing them.
-It’s easy for a leader to say something is essential without actually doing anything to demonstrate it.
-Make sure your leaders reinforce the values that are the foundation of the EVP.
+It's easy for a leader to say something is essential without actually doing anything to demonstrate it.
+Ensure your leaders strengthen the values that are the foundation of the EVP.

 Finally, make sure your values are reflected in your policies and procedures.
 When people know their rights and responsibilities, they are more likely to uphold the company’s values.